Byzantine-Resilient Secure Federated Learning: Problem Formulation

 In this section, we describe the Byzantine-resilient secure aggregation problem, by extending the conventional secure aggregation scenario from Section~\ref{Sec:Background} to the case when some users, known as Byzantine adversaries, can manipulate the trained model by modifying their local datasets or by sharing false information during the protocol.

 We consider a distributed network with $N$ mobile users and a single server.
-User $i\in[N]$ holds a local model\footnote{For notational clarity, throughout Sections~\ref{Sec:System} and \ref{Sec:framework}, we omit the iteration number $(t)$ from the models $\mathbf{w}_i^{(t)}$.} $\mathbf{w}_i$ of dimension $d$.
-The goal is to aggregate the local models at the server, while protecting the privacy of individual users.
+User $i\in[N]$ holds a local update\footnote{For notational clarity, throughout Sections~\ref{Sec:System} and \ref{Sec:framework}, we omit the iteration number $(t)$ from $\mathbf{w}_i^{(t)}$.} $\mathbf{w}_i$ of dimension $d$.
+The goal is to aggregate the local updates at the server, while protecting the privacy of individual users.
 However, unlike the non-Byzantine setting of Section~\ref{Sec:Background}, the aggregation operation in the Byzantine setting should be robust against potentially malicious users.
 To this end, we represent the aggregation operation by a function,

 where $\mathcal{S}$ is a set of users selected by the server for aggregation.
 The role of $\mathcal{S}$ is to remove the effect of potentially Byzantine adversaries on the trained model, by removing the outliers.
 Similar to prior works on federated learning, our focus is on computationally-bounded parties, whose strategies can be described by a probabilistic polynomial time algorithm \cite{bonawitz2017practical}.